 If that is true, then ASMR is the Internet experiencing itself.

 One of the most unique aspects of ASMR is the human connection.
 When I first started watching ASMR in 2013, the content was much more raw, closer to the video above, or the video here =========================>

-Many people that don’t take the time to understand ASMR find it easy to crack jokes at such bizzar videos on the internet; and with so many views.
+Many people that don’t take the time to understand ASMR find it easy to crack jokes at such bizzar videos on the internet; “and with so many views.”
 The fact of the matter is: it takes confidence to watch ASMR, and that is a big part of what makes our community strong, friendly, and expansive.
 A group of people that want to help each other live their best lives?
 And Surely Make Revenue?
-It’s definitely something to have a commerce-sation about.
+It’s definitely something to have a conversation about.

 ASMR creates jobs as much as it creates tingles.

 Did I forget to mention the tingles?
 What about the triggers?
 The triggers trigger the tingles, and the tingles tingle the brain.
 I think it’s best for you to discover that on your own.
-Many individuals that utilize ASMR for it’s relaxing effect, receive identical bodily sensations, universally recognized as ‘tingles.’
-Even if you don’t get the tingles, ASMR still has many holistic benefits.
+Many individuals that utilize ASMR for it’s relaxing effect receive identical bodily sensations, universally recognized as ‘tingles.’
+Even if you don’t get these “tingles,” ASMR still has many benefits.
 From Aardvarks to Zebras, Yuletides to Bat Mitzvahs, there’s an Asmrtist that has you covered!
 The independent creativity generated within the ASMR Community is practically overwhelming!
-No matter your interests, there’s video to help you relax, crossing over with that subject [and if it doesn’t exist, YOU can make it exist!].
+No matter your interests, there’s a video to help you relax [and if it doesn’t exist, YOU can make it exist!].